 (4) The opportunity to speak with staff, either by telephone or in person, who are trained to clarify information and answer questions about parentage establishment.

 The completed voluntary acknowledgment forms shall clearly identify the name and position of the staff member who provides information to the parents regarding parentage establishment.
 The provision by designated staff members of the facility of the information required by this section shall not constitute the unauthorized practice of law.
+Birthing facility staff, midwives authorized by the department of health, and department of health staff shall not be subject to civil, criminal, or administrative liability for a negligent act or omission relative to the accuracy of the information provided or for filing the declaration with the appropriate state or local agencies.
 Each facility shall send to the department of health the original acknowledgment of parentage, or an electronic version as allowed by statute, containing the social security numbers, dates of birth, places of birth, and ethnic backgrounds, if available, of both signatories, with the information required by the department of health so that the birth certificate issued includes the names of the signatories, which shall be promptly recorded by the department of health.

 (b) The child support enforcement agency shall: